rahulrumalla/documentation/docs/gettingStarted/makeRequests.md

 [Read more about JSON RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC)

-Important to note that JSON-RPC is transport agnostic, meaning same concepts can be used over HTTP, web sockets or other message passing environments.
-However, when using with Infura, there are endpoints are exclusive to 'web socket' transports only (listed under the wss directory).
+Important to note that JSON-RPC is transport agnostic, meaning same concepts can be used over HTTP, websockets or other message passing environments.
+All JSON_RPC methods listed in 'Ethereum API' is also supported through websockets.

 ### Rest-like Infura API

 ```
 https://api.infura.io/v1/jsonrpc/mainnet/eth_blockNumber?token=YOUR-API-KEY
 ```

+### Subscriptions and filters

+In addition to the Ethereum API, Geth version 1.4 has experimental support for pub/sub using subscriptions.
+This, along with filters, is supported through Infura's websocket endpoint.